 Motorcycle accidents happen for a variety of reasons, and it can sometimes be unclear who is at fault.
 Stigmas often lead people to assume that fault lies with the motorcycle rider, even if they followed all the rules of the road.

-An experienced motorcycle accident attorney will investigate the facts independently to assess liability.
+A thorough investigation will uncover the facts independently to assess liability.
 It’s important to start the investigation right away while evidence and witnesses recollections are still fresh.
-Evidence can become lost or contaminated over time, but your lawyer will know how to preserve and analyze it.
+Evidence can become lost or contaminated over time.

 Motorcycle Accident Lawsuit Liability